 Classes are fully inclusive – they are designed to celebrate what children can do, focussing on their strengths.
 Flamingo Chicks classes include children who are undergoing treatment for cancer, children who are visually impaired, those with autism, cerebral palsy, Downs Syndrome or other needs.
 Around one third of dancers are boys and one fifth have no disability.
 Alongside the dance classes, Flamingo Chicks provides an opportunity for parents and carers to access peer support and respite.

 True Colours is delighted to have been supporting Flamingo Chicks since its early days.
-Our first grant to the organisation allowed the charity to expand its work from Bristol to several new areas.
-The charity now operates in Bristol, Cardiff, Bridgend, Bradford, London, Leeds and York.
-We currently fund the charity’s core costs.
+Our first grant to the organisation allowed it to expand its work from Bristol to several new areas.
+Flamingo Chicks now operates in Bristol, Cardiff, Bridgend, Bradford, London, Leeds and York.
+We currently fund the organisation’s core costs.
 It has been wonderful to see programmes develop to reach more disabled children across the UK.